General University Reference Utility

 This policy shall not be construed to restrict academic freedom at the University, nor shall it be construed to restrict constitutionally protected expression.

 Conduct prohibited by this policy may also violate Title IX of the Education Amendments of 1972 and Title VII of the Civil Rights Act of 1964, as well as other applicable federal and state laws.
-Paul W. Apicella, JD is the Title IX Coordinator.
-Deputy Title IX Coordinators include Danny Shaha, Senior Director of the Office of Student Conduct; Kim Lantz Yoder, Equity Officer, Penn State College of Medicine; Charmelle Green, Associate Athletic Director of Intercollegiate Athletics; and Julie Del Giorno, Director of Athletics Integrity and Investigative Services.
+Danny Shaha is the Title IX Coordinator.
+Deputy Title IX Coordinators include Karen Feldbaum, Interim Senior Director of OSC, Kim Lantz Yoder, Equity Officer, Penn State College of Medicine; Charmelle Green, Associate Athletic Director of Intercollegiate Athletics; and Julie Del Giorno, Director of Athletics Integrity and Investigative Services.
 Additional information about how to contact these individuals, or to otherwise pursue or report a violation of this Policy, is set forth below.